kefaslungu/enhancedTouchGestures/readme.md

 An unassigned command is available to allow you to use touchscreen gestures as though NVDA is not running.
 In order to use this, you need to assign a command (via Input Gestures dialog) under Enhanced Touch Gestures category to let you do this for up to ten seconds or toggle this manually.
 Then go to NVDA menu/Preferences/Touch Interaction, then configure pause NVDA's touch command value between 3 to 10 seconds (default is 5 seconds).

-## Disable touch support in profiles
+## Version 19.09

-If profiles other than normal configuration is active and if you go to Touch Interaction dialog, you'll see a checkbox named "completely disable touch support".
-Checking this box and answering yes if prompted will completely turn off touch support for that profile.
-This is useful in apps that provide their own touch commands.
-To restore touch functionality, either uncheck this checkbox or manually toggle touch passthrough.
+* Touch support can now be disabled from everywhere, not just from profiles other than normal profile.

 ## Version 19.07